nhsconnect/digital-referrals/pages/integration/integration_spine_directory_service.md

 The location of the .ldaprc file can be defined using the LDAPRC environment variable.

-Please contact [Assurance Support service desk](mailto:sa.servicedesk@nhs.net) for certificates and details of the LDAP server for your environment.
+Please contact [Platforms Support Desk](mailto:platforms.supportdesk@nhs.net) for certificates and details of the LDAP server for your environment.

 ### Worked example of the endpoint lookup process ###